Charles P. Graham: Personal life

 Charles P. Graham was the son of George W. Graham.
-He moved the Middletown, Connecticut in 1857.
+He moved to Middletown, Connecticut, in 1857.
 Graham got married and a daughter who was killed in the Park Central disaster in Hartford.
-On November 2, 1904 General Charles P. Graham killed himself.
+On November 1, 1904, General Charles P. Graham killed himself.
 He was survived by his wife; a daughter, Mrs. Eugene P. Pelton of Essex.
 He had a brother, George T. Graham of Hartford, and three sisters, Mrs. Edwin A. Sawyer of Hartford, Mrs. A.O.
 Carter of Niantic and Mrs. Charles Barlett of New Haven.